 Nestled near downtown and on the edge of Cathedral Square, SportClub has quickly shown it can cater to all sorts of crowds during its relatively brief existence.
 In addition to being a dedicated soccer bar, as well as a solid place to catch Packers and Brewers action and play trivia, the bar and restaurant also considers itself to be a trusted destination for NHL fans.
 Though we’re not aware of any particular rooting interest, we can confirm they have NHL Center Ice, a ton of TVs, and lots of space.

 When thinking of Milwaukee sports bars, few places (if any at all) come to mind more than Steny’s.
 The Walker’s Point veteran devotes shuttles and screens for every Milwaukee sports team.
-Moreover, Steny’s been a spot transplants can rely upon to watch out-of-market games of non-local teams.
+Moreover, Steny’s has been a spot transplants can rely upon to watch out-of-market games of non-local teams.
 After BBC closed, they even took in the 150-some members of the Buffalo Bills Backers Of Milwaukee group.
 Come hockey season, Steny’s also turns into a full-fledged hockey bar.
 Ryan Steny tells us the bar mostly caters to Blackhawks, Predators, and Red Wings fans.
 However, he says they’ll use their NHL package for good by showing any game people want.

 Last but not least, we come to The Bubbler.
-The bar on Howell Ave. “where Milwaukee drinks” has an awesome pizza place inside of it, and offers drink specials during ever Packers, Brewers, Badgers, and Bucks game.
+The bar on Howell Ave. “where Milwaukee drinks” has an awesome pizza place inside of it, and offers drink specials during every Packers, Brewers, Badgers, and Bucks game.
 When the bar isn’t showing teams with local interest, we’re told The Bubbler is known to throw on the Wild.
 Come for the Vinchi’s Pizza, stay for the hockey.